clojure-expectations/expectations/README.md

 You can also run expectations using lein if you install [lein-expectations](https://github.com/gar3thjon3s/lein-expectations)

-If you want to disable running the tests on shutdown all you need to do is call: `disable-run-on-shutdown`

-It makes sense to disable running tests on shutdown if you want to explicitly call the `run-all-tests` function when you want your tests run.
-For example, I've written a JUnit test runner that runs all the tests and provides output to IntelliJ.
-In that case, you'll want to run the tests explicitly and disable the shutdown hook.

-However, the vast majority of the time, allowing the framework to run the tests for you is the simplest option.

 You're now ready to start using expectations as you see fit.
 There's not a ton of syntax; however, you'll probably want to take a quick look at the various ways you can write expectations.